Kubernetes on AWS · open source

 helm install tollwing-agent

 Deploy the eBPF agent as a DaemonSet.
 Read-only.
-No app changes, no sidecars, ~0.1–0.5% CPU.
+No app changes, no sidecars, designed to a 0.1–0.5%-of-one-core overhead budget (what’s measured so far).
 Auto-detects provider + region via IMDS.

 helm install tollwing-agent ./deploy/helm/tollwing-agent